A partnership city relationship is generally a shorter-term relationship based on a specific project or initiative that the two cities share.

 In 2012, Zhejiang Province and the Wellington region entered into a Strategic Economic Partnership: Memorandum of Cooperation.
 The Governor of Zhejiang, Mr Xia Baolong, visited Wellington with a large business delegation to sign the agreement.

 This partnership is a regional project, including Wellington, Porirua, Lower Hutt and Kapiti Coast.
-The agreement is expected to increase opportunities for trade, study, exchanges and mutual understanding between the regions.
+The agreement is expected to increase opportunities for trade, study, cultural exchanges and mutual understanding between the regions.